 If you are in this situation: This is what you can do: If you need a drug that isn't on our Drug List or need us to waive a rule or restriction on a drug we cover?
 You can ask us to make an exception.
 (This is a type of coverage decision.)
 Start with Section 7.2 of this chapter.

-If you are in this situation: This is what you can do: If you want us to cover a drug on our Drug List and you believe you meet any plan rules or restrictions (such as getting approval in advance) for the drug You can ask us for a coverage decision.
-Skip ahead to Section 7.4 of this chapter. you need?
+If you want us to cover a drug on our Drug List and you believe you meet any plan rules or restrictions (such as getting approval in advance) for the drug you need? e Skip ahead to Section 7.4 of this chapter.
 If you want to ask us to pay you back for a drug you have already received and paid for?
 You can ask us to pay you back.
 (This is a type of coverage decision.)

-Skip ahead to Section 7.4 of this chapter. for a drug in the way that you want it to be covered You can make an appeal.
-(This means you are asking us to reconsider.) or paid for.
+If you are in this situation: This is what you can do: Skip ahead to Section 7.4 of this chapter.
+If we already told you that we will not cover or pay for a drug in the way that you want it to be covered or paid for.
+You can make an appeal.
+(This means you are asking us to reconsider.)
 Skip ahead to Section 7.5 of this chapter.